 Dr. Richard Freeman

 This guide provides instruction on designing and implementing an ecological pest management system, which should provide the foundation for any integrated pest management system.
 The intended audience includes horticultural operations, small-scale farmers and gardeners.
 The guide is applicable to a variety of environments, urban, exurban and rural.
+This guide is still in DRAFT status, so please excuse the errors.
 Please see the author’s note at the end of this guide.

 Urban horticulture generally lacks the benefits of complex, high-functioning ecosystems.
 These severely simplified, novel ecosystems lack robust biodiversity on all scales, from microbes to mammals, so that only a few species in each trope dominate the landscape as pests (organisms that interfere with management objectives).
 Because biodiversity is so fundamental to suppressing pests without severe ecosystem disruption (pesticide use), the sustainable urban horticulturist must design and build this biodiversity.